 Wisdom and Kimes – teenagers at the time – had both been sexually abused in the past, which is why they had been put in foster care.
 Both also had a history of making false accusations of abuse.
 Despite these red flags, on September 10, 1984, prosecutors filed charges against Weimer alleging that he had abused both girls.
 He was arrested soon thereafter.

 Weimer’s trial began in March 1985 in Kern County Superior Court.
 Wisdom and Kimes both testified against Weimer, claiming that he had molested and sodomized them in the Weimer’s backyard.
 The defense argued the girls’ stories were implausible – the hidden places where they said the abuse occurred were in fact highly visible to neighboring areas.
 Other than the girls’ testimony, there was no evidence to support their claims of abuse.
-Nevertheless, On March 29, 1985, a jury convicted Weimer of 11 separate counts of lewd and lascivious conduct.
+Nevertheless, on March 29, 1985, a jury convicted Weimer of 11 separate counts of lewd and lascivious conduct.
 Ashcraft appeared at his sentencing hearing and reiterated her allegations of sexual abuse.

 Weimer was sentenced to 42 years in prison.

-In 1995, Weimer filed a petition for writ of habeas corpus in the United States District Court for the Eastern District of California.
+In 1995, Weimer filed a petition for a writ of habeas corpus in the United States District Court for the Eastern District of California.

 On November 4, 1997, United States Magistrate Judge Sandra M. Snyder recommended that the petition be granted and that Weimer’s conviction be set aside.
 The Court said that “Kern County authorities used unduly suggestive and overreaching interview techniques . . . which called into doubt the reliability and integrity of accusations made by complaining witnesses.”